-New initiatives for the FY23/24 budget include adding to the existing capability with key purchases for the Heavy Rescue program that will enhance heavy rescue response capability in machinery disentanglement/extrication.
+New initiatives for the FY23/24 budget include adding to the existing capability with key purchases for the Heavy Rescue program that will enhance heavy rescue response capability in vehicle extrication and trench rescue.
 This budget year UFA will hold a dedicated Rescue Technician School to develop personnel to fill vacancies in the Heavy Rescue Program.
 We expect to train between twelve and sixteen personnel in rope, trench, extrication, confined space, Rapid Intervention, and structure collapse disciplines.
 Cadre overtime for the Rescue Technician School are estimated to be \$42,851.